Rakesh-ada/LearnEX/README.md

 ### Smart Contract Deployment

+You have two options for deploying the smart contract:

+#### Option 1: Use the Default Contract

 The contract is currently deployed at address `0xe12D1e1698d7E07206b5C6C49466631c4dDfbF1B` on the edu-chain network.

-If you need to deploy your own contract:
+#### Option 2: Deploy Your Own Contract

-1. Follow the instructions in `contracts/DEPLOYMENT_GUIDE.md` to deploy the smart contract using Remix IDE.
+1. Navigate to the "Organization" tab in the application
+2. Select the "Deployment Guide" tab
+3. Follow the step-by-step instructions:
+   - Prepare your contracts (StudyMarketplace.sol or SchoolLibrary.sol)
+   - Open Remix IDE
+   - Create & compile the smart contract
+   - Deploy with MetaMask
+   - Copy the contract address to use in the application
+4. Watch the embedded video tutorial for detailed guidance
+5. Get test ETH from the [EDU-Chain HackQuest Faucet](https://www.hackquest.io/faucets/656476) before deploying

-2. Update the contract address in your `.env.local` file.
+After deployment, update the contract address in your `.env.local` file.

 ### Running the Application